 No matter your transportation, take Strada Sacun from the center of Ortisei for about 2.5 kilometers (1.5 miles) to Gasthof Albergo Somont.
 If you’re walking or biking, there are sidewalks for the first stretch.
 Once you get more into the hillside and there isn’t much traffic, you’ll be on the road.
 It is uphill the entire way and you’ll gain about 300 meters (1,000 feet) from Ortisei to the church.

-There are some small places to park near Gasthof Albergo Somont, and immediately after the building is sharp turn up and to the left.
-From here, you can see the top of the church through the woods and know how close you are.
-Although that sharp turn is on another road, you should walk or bike from Gasthof Albergo Somont as you’ll take a footpath to the right before you even get to the first house.
+There are some small places to park near Gasthof Albergo Somont.
+Immediately after the building is a sharp turn up and to the left.
+From there, you can see the top of the church through the woods and know how close you are.
+Although that sharp turn is on another road, you should walk or bike from Gasthof Albergo Somont.
+You’ll take a footpath to the right before you even get to the first house.
 Look for the small wooden sign with a picture of a church:

 It’s very straightforward and quick to get to the church from there.
-The grounds are very small and the best view is from above, looking down on the church with the mountains in the background.
+The grounds are very small.
+The best view is from above, looking down on the church with the mountains in the background.
 Unfortunately, when we were there, only a sliver of the mountains were visible through the clouds.
 Still beautiful:

 There are several benches around to take a break and it’s a very peaceful area.
 The church is open during certain hours but it was closed when we arrived around 6 pm.

-You don’t have to take Strada Sacun the whole way as there are trails that lead to the church through the woods.
-There are several opportunities along the road to branch off into the woods on trail #6, but since we didn’t take that route I don’t have many details.
+You don’t have to take Strada Sacun the whole way.
+There are trails that lead to the church through the woods.
+There are several opportunities along the road to branch off into the woods on trail #6.
+However, I don’t have details since we didn’t take that route.
 The church is clearly labeled on the trail signs so it shouldn’t be too difficult to navigate.

 4: St. Valentin Church